-- Isometric exercises using static contractions; - Isotonic exercises produce contractions throughout a range of motion, in various angles; - Isokinetic exercises combine static and dynamic contractions; - Calisthenics are great muscular exercises that use the natural surroundings and your own body mass to create resistance.
+- static Isometric exercises using contractions: - Isotonic exercises produce contractions workout. throughout a range of motion, in various angles; - dynamic contractions; - Calisthenics are great muscular exercises that use the natural surroundings and your own body mass to create resistance.
 There is a fortuitous aerobic component as resultant of sustained and repetitive muscular action.
-Strength is transformed into sportspecific power through natural power training methods. - Plyometrics develop explosive reactive power by rapidly switching between loading and release.
+Strength is transformed into sport-specific power through natural power training methods.

+Plyometrics develop explosive reactive power by rapidly switching between loading and release.
 Similarly, a muscle will contract more forcefully and rapidly if stretched the instant before the contraction.
-In practice, incorporate ski-bounding and agility exercises into your training regime.
+In practice, incorporate skibounding and agility exercises into your training regime.

-An athlete should recover the affected muscle groups for 24 hours after a heavy muscular workout.
+An athlete should recover the affected muscle groups for 24 hours after a heavy muscular